Juxtaposed-989/async-Final-project-Teal-Long/README.md

   - Answer: [9.67%]
   - Visualization: ![Q9 Visualization](https://example.com/path-to-image-9.png)

-- [ ] Question 10: What was the percentage of people who tested positive?[divide the total number positive cases by the total test ]
+- [ ] Question 10: What was the percentage of people who tested positive? does covid deaths have a correlation with positive rates[look at positive rates and look at the relatio of new cases and deaths]
-  - Answer: [Placeholder for answer]
+  - Answer: [10.0128%, there is little to no corolation]
   - Visualization: ![Q10 Visualization](https://example.com/path-to-image-10.png)